bethink-code/EW-Financial-Planner/replit.md

 # Retirement Funds Management System

 ## Overview
-This is a full-stack web application designed for managing retirement funds.
-It offers a modern React frontend and an Express.js backend, providing robust capabilities for viewing, editing, and searching retirement fund data.
+This is a full-stack web application for managing retirement funds.
+It provides robust capabilities for viewing, editing, and searching retirement fund data through a modern React frontend and an Express.js backend.
 The system supports multiple viewing modes, including grouped table, cards, and detailed views, with real-time editing and search functionalities.
 The project's vision is to provide a comprehensive and intuitive platform for financial planning, with high market potential in personal and professional financial management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.